-All City of Palm Coast offices will be closed Monday, May 29, for the Memorial Day holiday.
-Offices will re-open on Tuesday, May 30, at 8 a.m.
+All City of Palm Coast offices will be closed Monday and Tuesday, July 3 and 4, for the Independence Day holiday.
 Recycling and garbage collection will proceed according to the regular schedule.

 The City of Palm Coast and Waste Pro are pleased to introduce the Waste Pro Rewards for Recycling program to all residents!
 This program offers every Palm Coast household, as they continue to actively recycle, the opportunity to save money each year on purchases from area businesses.

 The program is very easy.
 Log on to www.WasteProRewards.com and follow the instructions to activate your free account, or call 1-888-234-8211 to start your account and access your discount coupon rewards.
 Every time you recycle, your home will be credited so that you have availability to print savings from several Palm Coast area businesses.
 Save money and join the City-wide effort to GO GREEN, diverting tons of recyclables away from Florida landfills.

 Check out these handy quick references on proper recycling :

 The City of Palm Coast initiated a battery recycling program in July 2009.
 As of November 2014, over 8,000 lbs. of batteries have been collected and recycled.

 For your convenience there are collection boxes at 9 locations across the community where you can drop off your batteries.
 Consumer batteries for laptops, cell phones, portable tools, cameras, watches, hearing aids or regular AA/AAA, C, D, and 9 volt batteries can be deposited in special boxes at the following locations:

 - All City of Palm Coast fire stations

 - Palm Coast Community Center – 305 Palm Coast Pkwy.
 NE

 - Palm Coast Tennis Center – 1290 Belle Terre Pkwy.